-Table 13.8 Other Statistics
+Table 14.9 Other Statistics

+ExportedSetSize The number of objects in the ExportSet (see page 296).
+TrackedSetSize The number of objects in the Tracked Objects Set, as defined by the GCI.
+You can use GciReleaseObjs to remove objects from the Tracked Objects Set.
+For details, see the GemStone/S 64 Bit GemBuilder for C manual.
+DirtyListSize The number of modified committed objects in the temporary object memory dirty list.
 WorkingSetSize The number of objects in memory that have an objectId assigned to them; approximately the number of committed objects that have been faulted in plus the number that have been created and committed.
 TempObjSpacePercentUsed The approximate percentage of temporary object memory for this session that is being used to store temporary objects.
 If this value approaches or exceeds 100%, sessions will probably encounter an OutOfMemory error.
 This statistic is only updated at the end of a mark/sweep operation.
-Compare with System tempObjSpacePercentUsed (page 315), which is computed whenever the primitive is executed.
+Compare with System tempObjSpacePercentUsed (page 298), which is computed whenever the primitive is executed.